cmccrowe/cmccrowe/README.md

 ### Hello, I'm Chris McCrowe [website] 👋

-## ⚡I am currectly working as a compositor at Industrial Light and Magic in Vancouver Canada.
+- I am currectly working as a compositor at Industrial Light and Magic in Vancouver Canada. ⚙️💡
-- I enjoy learning about python and sharing with others⚡
+- I enjoy learning about python and sharing with others 👨🏾‍💻⚡

 ### Connect with me: